Andreas Lie

-Andreas Lie (born 31 August 1987, in Ålesund) is a Norwegian association footballer who currently plays as a goalkeeper for Aalesund.
+Andreas Lie (born 31 August 1987) is a Norwegian former association footballer who played as a goalkeeper.

 Career

 Aalesund

 Lie started his senior career with Aalesund in 2004.
 In his five year spell there, he made 33 league appearances.

 Hødd (First Loan)

 For the 2005 season, Lie was loaned out to Hødd.
 He made 6 appearances in the league before his loan spell expired.

 ODDS

 In January 2010, Lie was sold to Odds BK.
 However, he only made nine league appearances in two years with the club.

 Return to Aalesund

 On 14 August 2012 he announced that he was leaving Odd Grenland as his contract expired at the end of the 2012 season and broke the news that he had re-signed for Aalesund on a two-year contract, starting 1 January 2013 and lasting until the end of the 2014 season.

 Hødd (Second Loan)

 In January 2013, Lie was loaned out again to Hødd.
 This time, he made 25 league appearances, helping them to the promotion playoffs.